Blocking ads removes funding from us!

 Unboxing

-The packaging has changed to its predecessor with the Huawei P30 Pro not really changed.
-Only the note "Explore it on AppGallery" is now printed.
-I'll go into exactly what that means later.
-Otherwise, after lifting the lid, the smartphone comes straight towards you, and the package also contains a SIM needle, USB-C headphones, a 40-watt "Huawei SuperCharge" power supply unit and a USB-C cable.
-You will also find a soft plastic case included, which doesn't look very classy, but is suitable for the purpose of protecting the smartphone from scratches and dents.
+The packaging hasn't really changed compared to its predecessor, the Huawei P30 Pro.
+Only the note "Explore it on AppGallery" is now printed on it.
+I'll explain what that means later.
+Otherwise, the smartphone comes out straight away after you lift the lid, and the package also contains a SIM needle, USB-C headphones, a 40-watt "Huawei SuperCharge" power pack, and a USB-C cable.
+There's also a soft plastic case included, which doesn't look particularly classy, but is suitable for its intended purpose - protecting the smartphone from scratches and dents.

 Design & processing

-After the pretty colorful and handsome colors of the P30 Pro I was now at the P40 due to the simple colors Pro actually disappointed.
-The shimmering color had a unique selling point, which has now disappeared.
-My test device in silver looks good, but is nothing special when you have seen the colors of the predecessor.
-You could have dared more with the colors.
+After the pretty colorful and good-looking colors of the P30 Pro, I was actually disappointed by the simple colors of the P40 Pro.
+The shimmering color was a unique selling point, which has now disappeared.
+My test device in silver looks good, but is nothing special when you have seen the colors of its predecessor.
+They could have been more daring with the colors.

-The weight of the Huawei P40 was also striking Pro: With a weight of 209 grams, it is relatively heavy compared to the current flagships.
-Although there is no difference of more than 20 grams here, it is still clearly noticeable.
-It could be a little easier here.
-Last year I complained that the Huawei P30 Pro was quite slippery, this is no longer the case given the high weight.
+The weight of the Huawei P40 Pro was also striking: At 209 grams, it is relatively heavy compared to the current flagships.
+Although the difference here is no more than 20 grams, it is still noticeable.
+It could be a bit lighter.
+Last year I complained that the Huawei P30 Pro was quite slippery, but that is no longer the case given its high weight.

 Huawei P40 Pro test display